 We have held multiple engagement sessions with patient and Third-Sector groups to aid in the procurement of new air ambulance provision.
-Patient and Third-Sector groups throughout the North of the country have been keen to hear what themes have come out of the engagement work that has been done, and to hear the direction this work is sending the team on.
-We held a successful meeting with an Age Scotland dementia and carer group in Orkney.
-We held a group with RNIB members from throughout the country, to listen to and learn from the experiences of our partially sighted and blind patients.
+Patient and Third-Sector groups throughout the North of the country have been keen to hear what themes have come out of the engagement work so far and to hear the direction this travel.

+We held a successful meeting with the Age Scotland dementia and carer group in Orkney.
+We also held a meeting with RNIB members from throughout the country to listen to and learn from the experiences of our partially sighted and blind patients.
 The feedback from this session was supplemented by a survey we designed for partially sighted and blind people unable to access an online meeting.
 We ran a discussion group in Argyll and Bute with the Medcats, which is the oldest and longest running patient group in Scotland, and we ran a successful meeting with Patient Representatives from the NHS Western Isles lived experience forum.